 NDAs handled annually by enterprise legal teams

 The math is straightforward.
-If your legal team handles 500 NDAs per year and each takes 5 days, that is 2,500 days of cycle time sitting between a business conversation and the ability to share confidential information.
+Take your own average turnaround and multiply it out: if your legal team handles 500 NDAs per year and each takes five days, that is 2,500 days of cycle time sitting between a business conversation and the ability to share confidential information.
 Every one of those days is a window where a deal stalls, a partnership cools, or a competitor moves faster.

 The problem is not the NDA itself.
 A standard mutual NDA is a well-understood document.
 The problem is the workflow around it.
 Sales asks legal for an NDA.
 Legal asks which type.
 Sales does not know.
 Legal drafts it, sends it back.
 Sales sends it to the counterparty.
 The counterparty redlines two clauses.
 Sales forwards the redlines to legal.
 Legal reviews, accepts one change, rejects another.
 Three emails later, the NDA is signed.
 Five to seven business days have passed.